Last Updated: August 9, 2021

 25. How long has Joomla been around?
 In its current form, since 2005.

-According to official Joomla statistics shared at the 2017 Joomla World Conference, the core developers, who are close to 800, have made over 29,000 commits, representing over 370,000 lines of code.
+According to official Joomla statistics shared at the 2017 Joomla World Conference, the core developers are close to 800.
+The Joomla CMS Github repo has over 46,000 commits on record in 2021, representing over 600,000 lines of code.

-Beyond this core developers, close to 700,000 developers and users interact regularly on the Joomla forum to discuss developments of the software.
-In fact, Joomla has one of the strongest user communities across all open source software.
+Beyond these core developers, close to 700,000 developers and users interact regularly on the Joomla forum to discuss developments of the software.
+In fact, Joomla has one of the strongest user communities across all open-source software.

 29. There are 180 Joomla user groups spread across the world.